tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:IssueAssertion](https://rs.tdwg.org/bdqffdq/terms/IssueAssertion)
 - Preferred Label: Issue Assertion
-- Definition: An assertion expressing the result of an implementation evaluating an issue for a particular data quality need in a particular data resource.
+- Definition: An Assertion expressing the result of an Implementation evaluating an Issue for a particular DataQualityNeed in a particular DataResource.
 - SubClass Of: Assertion; IssueConcept
-- Comments: The data quality report concept describing a the result of a test in the negative, that is identifying the potential absence of data quality.
+- Comments: The DataQualityReport concept describing the result of a test in the negative (i.e., identifying the potential absence of data quality).
-If a problem was found the ResponseResult is expected to carry a a value of IS_ISSUE, if a potential problem was found that needs human review the ResponseResult is expected to be of POTENTIAL_ISSUE, otherwise if the ResponseStatus is RUN_HAS_RESULT,  the ResponseResult is expected to be NOT_ISSUE.
+If a problem was found, the ResponseResult is expected to carry a value of IS_ISSUE, if a potential problem was found that needs human review the ResponseResult is expected to be POTENTIAL_ISSUE, otherwise if the ResponseStatus is RUN_HAS_RESULT, the ResponseResult is expected to be NOT_ISSUE.
 - View in: [term-list](../list/bdqffdq/index.md#IssueAssertion)

 ********************